OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/Eastern/Alaric Terra.md

 ### Physical Description

+- **Appearance**:

-- **Appearance**: King Alaric Terra possesses an imposing figure, standing tall with a broad-shouldered, athletic build that speaks of years of military training and the bearing of a born leader.
-He has a well-groomed beard, sharp eyes that carry the weight of his responsibilities.
-His hair, once a rich, dark brown, is kept short and is beginning to show streaks of silver at the temples.
-King Alaric is typically seen in royal attire that balances both majesty and practicality.
-His wardrobe consists of finely crafted tunics and cloaks, often in deep blues.
+King Alaric Terra's presence commands attention, standing tall with a broad-shouldered, athletic build that showcases his military background and the inherent authority of a sovereign.
+His posture is straight and commanding, each movement deliberate and full of purpose, reflecting the discipline ingrained from years of leading both in court and on the battlefield.
+Alaric's face is ruggedly handsome, marked by a well-maintained beard that frames his strong jawline, adding a touch of regal dignity to his appearance.
+His eyes are sharp and piercing, the kind that seem to look right through you.
+His hair, once a lustrous dark brown, is meticulously kept short and is starting to show dignified streaks of silver at the temples.

+King Alaric's attire is a reflection of his status and taste.
+He is often seen in finely tailored tunics and majestic cloaks, predominantly in deep blues that echo the royal insignia of his house.
+These garments are made from the finest materials, richly embroidered with the symbols of his kingdom.
 - **Height**: 190 cm
 - **Weight**: 85 kg
 - **Distinguishing Features**: His height and commanding presence are noticeable even in a crowd, making him immediately recognizable as a figure of authority.
 Additionally, he carries a ceremonial sword at his side at all times.

 ### Personality